Upon completion of the signup process, you were redirected to the Testim Home screen.

 To record the test:

-- On the Editor screen of the Space & Beyond Demo 01 test, click on the blue “+” button to the right of the Click “LOG IN” step.
+- On the Editor screen of the Space & Beyond Demo 01 test, hover over the last “+” button to the right of the Click “LOG IN” step.

 - Scroll down through the menu and select Validate element text.

-- In the AUT browser, select the words “HELLO, JOHN”.
+- In the AUT browser, click on the words “HELLO, JOHN”.

 A new Text Validation step is added to your test.